juni-b-queer/bsky-event-handlers/src/validations/README.md

 ### InputContainsValidator

 The `InputContainsValidator` class verifies if the input contains a specific key.
+The `strict` argument, when set to `true`, enforces case sensitivity.

-`new InputContainsValidator('myTriggerKey');`
+`new InputContainsValidator('myTriggerKey', true);`

 ### InputEqualsValidator